razzzila-dev/chrome-aliexpress-order-details-csv/Readme.md

 ![New table downloaded file](docs/new_download.png)

-The file should look like this one:
+The file will look like this one:

 ![Result table](docs/result_table.png)